cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 >**e.
 Surface**

+**Colour Scheme**

-The colour scheme I finally settled on is as follows.
+The colour scheme I settled on is as follows.
 As directed, I tried to make it light and airy, clean and simple

 |Colour Scheme|
 |-------------|
 |<img src="_support_docs/images/color-pallet-1of2.png" width="200">|
 |<img src="_support_docs/images/color-pallet-2of2.png" width="200">|

+Aesthetics

+The **Bootstrap** class was used for the buttons and forms, giving them a consistent rounded edge look.
+The **Crispy Forms** module was use to beautify the forms within the various apps.

 ># <a id="features">2.
 Features</a>